 Native to Africa and Asia, the snake plant is an excellent air-purifying agent.
 It goes so far as to remove certain toxins from the air, including toluene, benzene, xylene, trichloroethylene, and formaldehyde.
 Essentially, this behavior makes it an effective anti-cancer plant.

-In 1989, NASA conducted a clean air study in which it evaluated the ability of plants to remove chemicals from the air.
+In 1989, NASA conducted a clean air study in which it evaluated the ability of plants, including low maintenance ones like snake plants, to remove chemicals from the air.
 NASA’s clean air study analysis was performed in response to the epidemic of sick building syndrome.
-It concluded that plants could filter volatile organic chemicals (VOCs).
+It concluded that snake plants could filter volatile organic chemicals (VOCs).